theNewDynamic/hugo-component-tnd-forms/README.md

 Classes can be added to each form elements using the components' reserved parameter key in your site's configuration file.

+_Warning_: If using PurgeCSS, you might have to whitelist classes mentioned in there.

 ```yaml
 params:
   tnd_forms: